 9. Incentivize smoking cessation

 Many colleges are trying to help curb smoking by going smoke-free.
-It’s easier said than done, so it’s important to have support programs and incentive programs through your health resource center to remind students they aren’t alone.
+It’s easier said than done, so it’s important to have support programs and incentive programs through your health resource center to remind students that they aren’t alone.

 10. Host campus happy hours

-Provide mocktails, board games, and other fun group activities where students can come and learn about alcohol intake while making new connections.
+Provide mocktails, board games, and other fun group activities so students can come and learn about healthy alcohol decisions while making new connections.

 11. Encourage STD/STI testing

 Here’s a great example of how to promote the discussion around sexual health — “STDs Over Smoothies”

-12. Show students how to convert their desk into a standing desk
+12. Show students how to convert their desks into standing desks

-Offer creative ways students can convert their desks.
-Better yet, work with your residence hall association and see how you can offer alternatives for studying and adjusting desk/study areas for varying body types.
+Offer creative ways students for students to convert their desks.
+Better yet, work with your residence hall association and see how you can offer alternatives for studying and adjusting desk/study areas for various body types.

 Relaxation & Rejuvenation

-There are so many health benefits to having plants around, especially in stuffy residence halls (like fresher air, improved emotional state, and reduction of illness).
+There are so many health benefits to having plants around – like fresher air, improved emotional state, and reduction of illness – especially in stuffy residence halls.
 Succulents are popular and hard to kill.
 Here are some other plants that help filter indoor air.

 14. Hire a massage therapist for a few hours

-On-campus inflatables or hammocks encourage nap time outside or pop up cots in the campus center, especially for off-campus students who don’t have a space to retreat, as well as for homeless students.
+Set up inflatables or hammocks outside or pop-up cots indoors to encourage naptime.
+This will especially be helpful for off-campus students who don’t have a space to retreat, as well as for homeless students.

 After every on-campus activity they complete, have students paint in what they’ve completed.
 By the time they graduate, they’ll have an awesome painting.
 This can be tailored for transfer students as well!